 The M5 Cloud sits on M5 Hosting’s world-class network, with multiple upstream providers, and leverages the power of the InterNAP Flow Control Platform to optimize outbound routes.
 M5 Hosting is Autonomous System Number 21581.

 Guaranteed CPU & Resources

 All of our service offerings specify a minimum guaranteed CPU power, but you can use more when it is available and not in use by other customers.
 This allows for bulk jobs to go faster when it’s available, but provides a guaranteed level of performance for your latency-sensitive applications.
 The amount of guaranteed CPU power is specified in cores and in MHz or GHz.

-Many other cloud providers just say “vCPU” or “vCores” without specifying how many other people are on your cores.
+Many other cloud providers and VPS providers just say “vCPU” or “vCores” without specifying how many other people are on your cores.
 Some only specify that you get a “proportional share” of the CPU power, but again you don’t know how much that is.
 With M5, you’re never left in the dark.

 You can access the console of your instance, as if you were sitting at a keyboard and monitor (or using a KVM switch).
 This can help with the troubleshooting of non-booting or non-accessible instances.

 Our cloud is built on Apache CloudStack.
 The Apache CloudStack web interface is an easy to use portal for you and your team to manage your cloud resources.